-54. Question Time
+56. Question Time

-- 54.1 There must be a public question time at every Council meeting fixed under Rule 10 to enable members of the public to submit questions to Council. - 54.2 Sub-Rule 54.1 does not apply during any period when a meeting is closed to members of the public in accordance with section 66(2) of the Act.
+- There must be a public question time at every Council meeting fixed under Rule 10 to enable members of the public to submit questions to Council. - 56.2 Sub-Rule 56.1 does not apply during any period when a meeting is closed to members of the public in accordance with section 66(2) of the Act.

-- 54.3 Public question time will not exceed 15 minutes in duration, however the Council may determine an extension of a further 15 minutes. - 54.4 Questions submitted to Council must be: - 54.4.1 in writing, state the name and address of the person submitting the question and generally be in a form approved or permitted by Council; and - 54.4.2 placed in the receptacle designated for the purpose at the place of the meeting prior to 5pm on the day of the Council meeting, or be lodged electronically at the prescribed email address prior to 5pm on the Friday prior to the day of the Council meeting. - No person may submit more than two questions at any one meeting. - 54.6 If a person has submitted two questions to a meeting, the second question: - 54.6.1 may, at the discretion of the Chair, be deferred until all other persons who have asked a question have had their questions asked and answered; or - 54.6.2 may not be asked if the time allotted for public question time has expired. - 54.7 The Chair or a member of Council staff nominated by the Chair may read to those in attendance at the meeting a question which has been submitted in accordance with this Rule. - Notwithstanding sub-Rule 54.6, the Chair may refrain from reading a question or having a question read if the person who submitted the question is not present in the gallery at the time when the question is due to be read. - 54.9 A question may be disallowed by the Chair if the Chair determines that it: - 54.9.1 relates to a matter outside the duties, functions and powers of Council; - 54.9.2 is defamatory, indecent, abusive, offensive, irrelevant, trivial or objectionable in language or substance; - 54.9.3 deals with a subject matter already answered; - 54.9.4 is aimed at embarrassing a Councillor or a member of Council staff; - 54.9.5 relates to personnel matters; - 54.9.6 relates to the personal hardship of any resident or ratepayer; - 54.9.7 relates to industrial matters; - 54.9.8 relates to contractual matters; - 54.9.9 relates to proposed developments; - 54.9.10 relates to legal advice; - 54.9.11 relates to matters affecting the security of Council property; or - 54.9.12 relates to any other matter which Council considers would prejudice Council or any person.
+- Public question time will not exceed 15 minutes in duration, however the Council may determine an extension of a further 15 minutes. - 56.4 Questions submitted to Council must be: - 56.4.1 in writing, state the name and address of the person submitting the question and generally be in a form approved or permitted by Council; and - 56.4.2 placed in the receptacle designated for the purpose at the place of the meeting or be lodged electronically at the advertised email address prior to 9am on the day of the Council meeting. prior to 5pm on the day of the Council meeting, or be lodged electronically at the prescribed email address prior to 5pm on the Friday prior to the day of the Council meeting. - No person may submit more than two questions at any one meeting. - If a person has submitted two questions to a meeting, the second question: - 56.6.1 may, at the discretion of the Chair, be deferred until all other persons who have asked a question have had their questions asked and answered; or - 56.6.2 may not be asked if the time allotted for public question time has expired. - 56.7 The Chair or a member of Council staff nominated by the Chair may read to those in attendance at the meeting a question which has been submitted in accordance with this Rule. - 56.8 Notwithstanding sub-Rule 54.6, the Chair may refrain from reading a question or having a question read if the person who submitted the question is not present in the gallery at the time when the question is due to be read. - A question may be disallowed by the Chair if the Chair determines that it: - 56.8.1 relates to a matter outside the duties, functions and powers of Council; - 56.8.2 is defamatory, indecent, abusive, offensive, irrelevant, trivial or objectionable in language or substance; - 56.8.3 deals with a subject matter already answered; - 56.8.4 is aimed at embarrassing a Councillor or a member of Council staff; - 56.8.5 relates to personnel matters; - 56.8.6 relates to the personal hardship of any resident or ratepayer; - 56.8.7 relates to industrial matters; - 56.8.8 relates to contractual matters; - 56.8.9 relates to proposed developments; - 56.8.10 relates to an item on the agenda; - 56.8.11 relates to legal advice; - 56.8.12 relates to matters affecting the security of Council property; or - 56.8.13 relates to any other matter which Council considers would prejudice Council or any person.